 The most notable clinical trials are occurring at Duke University, under the guidance of Dr. Joanne Kurtzberg, an internationally renowned expert in pediatric hematology and oncology, pediatric blood and marrow transplantation, cord blood banking and transplantation, and regenerative medicine.
 She is truly a celebrity in the cord blood banking industry because of her contributions to the field.

-The clinical trials under Dr. Kurtzberg’s direction at Duke have focused on cord blood transplants for children diagnosed with autism (as well as other promising trials for cerebral palsy and neonatal brain injury).
+The clinical trials under Dr. Kurtzberg’s direction at Duke have focused on cord blood transplants for children and stem cells treatment for autism (as well as other promising trials for cerebral palsy and neonatal brain injury).
 Americord has released three of our clients’ samples for this trial, all of whom experienced safe treatment with absolutely no adverse events.

 Phase I clinical trials, designed to test for safety, have been successful, leading to Phase II trials, which have recently been completed, with an estimated 165 participants.
 The full results have not yet been released, but there is considerable promise and excitement in the scientific community waiting for the final review from Dr. Kurtzberg’s team.